openhab/openhab-addons/bundles/org.openhab.binding.smartthings/README.md

 2. **thingTypeId** specifies the type of the thing  you are connecting to.
 This is the same as described in the last section.
 3. **hubName** identifies the name of the hub specified above.
 This corresponds to the third segment in the **Bridge** definition.
 4. **thingName** identifes the thing this is attached to and is the "name" you specified in the **Thing** definition.
-5. **channelId** corresponds the the attribute in the [Smartthings Capabilities list](http://docs.smartthings.com/en/latest/capabilities-reference.html). for switch it would be "switch".
+5. **channelId** corresponds the the attribute in the [Smartthings Capabilities list](http://docs.smartthings.com/en/latest/capabilities-reference.html).
+For switch it would be "switch".

 **Example**